Vicc2008/S3030Pkg/README.md

-# PrimeG2Pkg: UEFI for HP Prime G2 calculator
+# S3030Pkg: UEFI for OWN S3030 SmartPhone

 I will write a better README later.